Charity confirms George Street Option in news update

 While approaches to potential funding bodies have been very well received, with feedback indicating that the project has significant merit and meets the general award criteria, our efforts have been frustrated by the absence of any explicit support from Argyll and Bute Council, despite the continuing endorsement of several locally elected councillors.
 In light of this we have been advised that, despite the needs identified in our consultation process, confirmed by Open Days and surveys recorded on our website, the lack of tangible financial support from the Local Authority has adversely affected our case in the face of strong competition for the funds available.

 Accordingly the Charity Trustees have been exploring alternative options and reduced these to two which they would like to publicise.
 Option one is to seek funding that does not require Local Authority financial support as a key criterion, with the second option being to open the first Heroes Centre outside of Argyll & Bute.
 Discussions with interested third parties have been very encouraging.
-A funding partner willing to put up a seven figure sum has been identified for Option one and an alternative location outwith Argyll and Bute has been proposed with support from its developers.
+A funding partner with a potential seven figure sum has been identified for Option one and an alternative location outwith Argyll and Bute has been proposed with support from its developers.

 As the Charity’s origins are centred on Helensburgh we have decided to adopt Option one.

 Working with the funding partner outlined in Option one, the Charity aims to open the George Street premises in two phases.
-Phase one, with late 2015 opening, would enable the Charity to start operating the facility as planned with phase two due soon thereafter.
+Phase one would enable the Charity to start operating the facility as planned with phase two due soon thereafter.
 Should additional funding streams be identified earlier than planned then the Centre will open in a single phase.